Virginia firefighters treat guest hummingbird with sugar water in social media post

 Was it “feathery” tired?

-A hummingbird which wound up at a Virginia fire station was given a dose of sugar water before it flew away, a local fire department said.
+A tired hummingbird which wound up at a Virginia fire station was given a dose of sugar water before it flew off, a local fire department said.

 The Fairfax County Fire and Rescue Department Twitter account posted an image of the hummingbird with a syringe of liquid on Monday.

-“Recently Station 31, Fox Mill, A-Shift flew into action as a patient winged its way into the station,” the tweet said.
+“Recently Station 31, Fox Mill, A-Shift flew into action as a patient winged its way into the station,” the tweet said of the Wednesday incident.
 “The fly-in patient was a humming bird who appeared weak and lethargic.”

 The bird could be seen drinking the fluid in a photo that accompanied the tweet.

-“After a short rest the patient got well and flew the coop,” the tweet said.
+“After a short rest the patient got well and flew the coop,” the department wrote.

-The fire and rescue department did not immediately return a request for comment from FoxNews.com.